sweng-epfl/public/sdp/Process.md

 the user stories whose tasks are all done, and the bugs which have been fixed by merged pull requests.
 You should also move the note with the name of the Scrum Master for sprint N at the top of the done column.

 It is important that only merged pull requests count as done.
 Pull requests which are still open do not count, even if they're almost done, and neither do branches that have no pull request open yet.

-If your team already knows what you want to do for the upcoming sprint, you can plan this in the project board already.
-The staff may require you to change your plans to ensure you meet the basic app requirements.
+You should plan what you will do for the next week before the weekly meeting with the staff, though the staff can help you if you are unsure and may require you to change your plans to ensure you meet the basic app requirements.
-Otherwise, the staff can help your team decide, both in terms of what to do and of how to estimate the time needed for tasks.
-As the semester progresses, your team should become more independent and plan its next work every time.
+As the semester progresses, your team should become more independent and plan its next work well every time.

 Each meeting begins with your team making a demo of your app to the staff, using either a real phone or an emulator.
 The demo must use the code that is in the main branch of your repository, without any code that has not been merged yet.
-This demo should be targeted at users, not developers, and should be "from scratch", not incremental.
-Think of it as a pitch: you have a few minutes to convince someone who has never seen your app to use it.
 At the beginning of the semester, your demos may be short due to a lack of features, but you should still work on the pitch itself, such as why someone would want to use your app and what they would get out of it.
 The Scrum Master is in charge of making sure the team prepares a good demo.